Neal Schlosburg | Artist | Portrait Photographer

 Acknowledgements

-Over the years, there have been many people who have helped in guiding, inspiring, and supporting me in my artistic journey.
+With their guidance, inspiration, and support, numerous people helped in my artistic journey.
 Even before this project, many fellow photographers graciously mentored me as I developed as a Storyteller and image creator.

 Gail Weiss: kind and loving woman I am thankful to have as my dear friend, guide, and objective curator of my art.

-Billy, Tim, Skyla, Erinn, Fekadu, Johanna, Lisa, Shanae, Amanda M, Heather, Brian, Allen, Cristina, Jenny, Sue, Connie, Beverly, Jeremy, Amanda S, Robin, Yuging, Harlene, Andrea, Barbara, Cora, Mary, Ethel, Michelle, Jillian Bessett, Joshua Butcher, and Damon Barnaby: the Storytellers and thirty one amazing, caring, courageous people an artist could ever hope to work with.
+Billy, Tim, Skyla, Erinn, Fekadu, Johanna, Lisa, Shanae, Amanda M, Heather, Brian, Allen, Cristina, Jenny, Sue, Connie, Beverly, Jeremy, Amanda S, Robin, Yuging, Harlene, Andrea, Barbara, Cora, Mary, Ethel, Michelle, Jillian Bessett, Joshua Butcher, Damon Barnaby, Eugene Boronow, Lara Ruggles, Chris Sahlin, Scott Gilmore, Sarah Vitort, Erin Elizabeth, and Olivia Reardon the Storytellers and thirty-eight amazing, caring, courageous people an artist could ever hope to work with.

-Jimi Giannatti: photographer extraordinaire and author of the forward to my book.
+Jimi Giannatti: photographer extraordinaire and author of the Forward to my book.
 He is a soulmate, brother, and fellow music lover.
-His photos that now hang in the permanent collection of the UCLA African American Library were particularly impactful on my own portrait work.
+His photos that now hang in the permanent collection of the UCLA African American Library were impactful in my portrait work.
 Jimi’s photographs were on the cover of Spin Magazine, among others.
 He’s photographed Will Smith, Cindy Crawford, Jamie Foxx, John Wooden, Muhammad Ali, and more.
 I am grateful for his kind words that opened my book, My Picture Tells A Story.

 Mallory Heinrich (lead editor) and Johanna Cruz (associate editor): two incredibly talented women who made my words coherent and pithy.
 Pithy is a word my son Avi introduced me to many years ago.
-Mallory and Johanna take my attempts at being pithy and make them pithier.
+Mallory and Johanna took my attempts at being pithy and made them pithier.

-Michael Austin Stevens, my cousin Bunny, and Patty Hankins: important touchstones in the history of My Picture Tells A Story.
+Michael Austin Stevens, my cousin Bunny, and Patty Hankins: significant touchstones in the history of My Picture Tells A Story.

 Jeff “SpryTime” Miller, Aurore Rominger, and Jimi Giannatti: my sounding board and book review committee.
 Three fellow photographers and artists whose friendship I cherish.
 Their craft and art inspire me.

-Kathy Klenner, Meg Copas, and Kelly Barry: three colleagues and friends from Payroll Network.
-Their encouragement and support throughout my photo art endeavors was something I had never experienced in a work environment, particularly from senior management.
-They each played an important role, notably as I got the opportunity to start exhibiting.
+Kathy Klenner, Meg Copas, and Kelly Barry, three colleagues and friends from Payroll Network: Their encouragement and support throughout my photo art endeavors was something I had never experienced in a work environment, particularly in senior management.
+When the opportunity to exhibit arose, they played an important part.

 Payroll Network: an incredible group of people who were more family than work colleagues.
 Payroll Network is a nurturing and caring company I called home for over thirteen years.
 Built by Charlie Wolf, it is a company that cares about the people who work for him.
 As an artist, I could not have been in a better place as I pursued my artistic dreams, especially in the last five years at the company.